 My name is Sarah Porter and I am the Special Education Needs and Disabilities Coordinator (SENDCO) at St.Anne’s Catholic Primary School.
-Part of my role is to build strong links between you, your child, school and St.Helen's council - who have a rich array of services available that can offer help, if needed.
+Part of my role is to build strong links between you, your child, school and St.Helen's council - who have a range of services available that can offer help, if needed.

 First point of contact for any concerns is your child's class teacher, as they know and interact with your child on a daily basis, but my door is always open offering support to parents and to be involved together in your child's learning.
 I can offer individual support for you in many areas, if there is anything that you are worried about I may be able to help you, or put you in contact with someone or other professionals who can.
 Please fill in your contact details, using the form below if you wish to meet in school at a time convenient for you, or if you need myself or the class teacher to give you a telephone call.
 All of my work is dealt with in the strictest of confidence.

 Many steps are taken to support your child through their learning journey.
 Quality First Teaching is vital and we ensure that your child is supported; however for some children there are occasions when further positive support may be needed to help them to achieve their targets.

 What is ‘The Local Offer?’